mikelcaz/yagnislang/_posts/2019-02-21-first-bits.markdown

 No `return` keyword here (almost everything should be an expression).

-For the people thinking this is inconsistent with the 'regular Sean's syntax', it could be surprising to found it is actually the same:
+For the people thinking this is inconsistent with the 'regular Sean's syntax', it could be surprising to found it is the same:

 ```
 square : (x: i64) -> i64 = (x: i64) -> i64 {x * x}